 Keyword Bidding and Quality Score

-Research further elaborates on the critical role of campaign quality, identifying factors like ad relevance, click-through rate, and landing page experience as key drivers for successful Google Ads performance.
+Research shows that campaign quality factors like ad relevance and landing page experience are among the most important drivers of Google Ads performance.

 Google Ads Campaign Quality & Performance Evaluation